 The Lions were sent into oblivion with one quote.

-They haven't won a playoff game since the 1991 season and are one of four franchises in NFL history to have never played in a Super Bowl.
+The Lions are still one of four franchises in NFL history to have never played in a Super Bowl.
 It gets more depressing when you realize two of the other four, the Houston Texans and Jacksonville Jaguars, haven't even existed for 30 years.

 The Michigan-based NFL team has seen head coaches come and go.
 They've had more No. 1 overall picks than they know what to do with, like Matthew Stafford.
 They've had two of the best players ever at their respective positions, Barry Sanders and Calvin Johnson, retire in their primes.